JetBrains/Qodana/topics/clang.md

         <p>
             In this command, <code>source-directory</code> and <code>output-directory</code> are full local paths to the project source code directory and the
-            <a href="qodana-inspection-output.md" anchor="Output+structure">analysis result</a> directory, respectively.
+            <a href="qodana-inspection-output.md" anchor="Output+structure">analysis report</a> directory, respectively.
 The
             <code>QODANA_TOKEN</code> variable refers to the <a href="project-token.md">project token</a>
             required by the
             <a href="pricing.md" anchor="pricing-linters-licenses">Ultimate and Ultimate Plus</a> linters.
-            If you omit the <code>QODANA_TOKEN</code> variable, the analysis results will be available in the
+            If you omit the <code>QODANA_TOKEN</code> variable, the analysis report will be available in the
             <code>qodana.sarif.json</code> file saved in the <code>output-directory</code> of your project root.
         </p>
         <p>To override the location of the <code>compile_commands.json</code> file for the %qdcppc% linter, you can